Welcome to Distance Education at Suffolk

 - Can adapt to new learning environments

-Success in fully online and blended/hybrid courses require a combination of personal motivation, the ability to use computer technology, self-direction in completing coursework on time, and the reading and writing skills to communicate with both the instructor and classmates.
+Success in distance education requires a combination of personal motivation, the ability to use computer technology, self-direction in completing coursework on time, and the reading and writing skills to communicate with both the instructor and classmates.

 Proceed to "Is Online Learning Right for Me?" to assess your potential for online learning success.

-Students who cannot find answers to their online education questions on Suffolk’s website are welcome to call Suffolk’s Online Education Concierge Service at (631) 451-4804.
+Students who cannot find answers to their distance education questions on Suffolk’s website are welcome to call the Open SUNY Help Desk at 1-844-673-6786 Monday through Friday from 7:00 a.m. to midnight, and from 10:00 a.m. to 6:00 p.m. on Saturday and 10:00 a.m. to 9:00 p.m. on Sunday.
+Additionally, students can call Suffolk’s Distance Education Concierge Service at (631) 451-4804.
 Questions will either be personally answered or students will be directed to the appropriate Suffolk County Community College Office to acquire the information.
 If not immediate, response time to inquiries are anticipated to be within one day.